coderschool-ta/cs-web-design-materials/assignments/project_3.md

 * [Jetstar](https://www.jetstar.com/vn/en/home)
 * [Singaporean Airlines](http://www.singaporeair.com/en_UK/vn/home)
 * [Emirates](https://www.emirates.com/vn/english/)
-For each of the websites, list out the goods, the bads, and suggestions to improve the user experience.
+For each of the websites, list out the goods, the bads, and any suggestions that you have to improve the user experience of the webiste.

 ## Optional Assignment
-Use [weebly](https://www.weebly.com/onboarding) to create a landing page for your favorite airlines and publish it.
+Use [weebly](https://www.weebly.com/onboarding) to create a landing page for your favorite airlines and [publish](https://hc.weebly.com/hc/en-us/articles/202015818-Publish-Your-Site) it.

 ## Submission
 Submitted through GitHub: